LLMAgentBuilder/example-chinese-idioms-game/README.md

 ## Quick Start

-Start the Spring Boot application, and run `streamlit run ChatAgentUI.py` in `chat-agent-ui` directory.
+Start the application and navigate to `http://localhost:8080`.